EDL Girls - Don't Call Me Racist

-After the murder of Fusilier Lee Rigby in May 2013, the EDL's ranks multiplied five times and a growing number joining the largely male group were women - they are known as EDL Angels.
+After the murder of Fusilier Lee Rigby last May, the EDL's ranks multiplied five times and a growing number joining the largely male group were women - they are known as EDL Angels.

 This film follows a committed Angel, a new member and a teenager trying to decide whether to join, over six tumultuous months, charting the impact of EDL leader Tommy Robinson's departure as well as unearthing their views and fears, and shining a light on what members of the EDL believe and why.

 Gail, 41, is the regional EDL leader for Yorkshire and one of the founding EDL Angels.
-The film follows her through the court case of the men accused of attacking her, leaving her jaw broken in seven places, and explores how her EDL beliefs have impacted on her life and family.
+In May last year, she was attacked in a fight which resulted in her jaw being broken in seven places.
+The film follows her through the court case of the men accused of attacking her, and explores how her EDL beliefs have impacted on her life and family

 Katie, 16, from Reading is from a large extended family of staunch EDL supporters, including her mum and two sisters.
 Katie, however, struggles to make up her mind up about whether she wants to be part of their campaigning or if she's even prepared to tell her new college mates about her family's passion.

 Can't find what you need?
 Search here